Dr. Paul Vaillancourt

-Reviews of STRIKE’s latest CD project Convergence describe “Vaillancourt’s beautiful marimba sounding miraculously even and effortless”.
-STRIKE tours of China and Russia included performances at the Beijing Modern Music Festival at the Central Conservatory, Tianjin Conservatory and SoundWays New Music Festival in St. Petersburg.
-A recent tour of Thailand included performances at the Thailand International Composers Festival and at universities in the greater Bangkok area.
+He has performed all over the world with many contemporary music ensembles including Bent Frequency, Sonic Generator, Furious Band, The Fountain City Ensemble and the piano/percussion duo, STRIKE with pianist Jeff Meyer.
+STRIKE tours of China, Russia and Thailand included performances at the Beijing Modern Music Festival at the Central Conservatory, Tianjin Conservatory, SoundWays New Music Festival in St. Petersburg, at the Thailand International Composers Festival and at universities in the greater Bangkok area.

 As a conductor, Vaillancourt has given the U.S. and world premieres of chamber works by Brian Cherney, David Lang, Steven Gellman, Carlos Sanchez-Gutierrez, Eric Moe, John Parcell, Sidney Hodkinson, Jack Beeson, R. Murray Schaeffer, Wayne Peterson, Sergio Assad, Fred Cohen, Jefferson Freidman, Nico Muhly, Dan Trueman, as well as the opera Comala, by Ricardo Zohn-Muldoon at the Palacio de Bellas Artes in Mexico City.
-Vaillancourt contributed to the commercial recording of the opera (Bridge Records) as a performer, which earned the composer a Pulitzer Prize nomination in 2010.
-He also lead recent productions of Les Misérables, Shrek, the Musical and Mary Poppins at the Springer Opera House in Columbus, GA, and will be directing Beauty and The Beast and Sweeney Todd this coming year.
+Vaillancourt contributed to the commercial recording of the Comala (Bridge Records) as a performer, which earned the composer a Pulitzer Prize nomination in 2010.
+As pit orchestra conductor for the Springer Opera House in Columbus, GA, he has led productions of Rogers and Hammerstein's Cinderella, Elf The Musical, West Side Story, Newsies, Avenue Q, The Little Mermaid, Mary Poppins, Beauty and the Beast, Shrek The Musical, Les Misérables and Sweeney Todd.